SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 - **All required scripts/assets (e.g. Bootstrap) are included in built project** (no more third party JS/font downloads).
 - **Web browser IndexedDB usage is enabled by default** to prevent having to download all the assets on each page refresh.
 You can still turn this off if you prefer the user to download the data every time.
 - **Uses single-threaded HTML5 mode by default** as it seems to work better at the moment (tried this after seeing [@ufna](https://github.com/ufna/UE-HTML5)'s decision).
 You can still package a HTML5 build with multithreading support but it has issues (see Caveats section below).
 - **Web socket networking plugin is enabled by default** should you wish to use multiplayer in HTML5.
+You would still need to run separate server(s) (e.g. Windows / Linux servers) to connect to as web browser HTML5 clients cannot act as servers.
-- Added [**optional experimental support for websocket SSL**](Features/Feature-WebSocketSSL.md), including the ability to connect to a hostname rather than just an IP address.
+- Added [**optional, experimental, support for websocket SSL**](Features/Feature-WebSocketSSL.md), including the ability to connect to a hostname rather than just an IP address.
 This allows multiplayer to work when serving the HTML5 client via HTTPS.
 This feature is disabled by default.
 - Added an [**optional way to pass command line options to the HTML5 application**](Features/Feature-CommandLine.md) e.g. to select different maps etc. This feature is disabled by default.

-Also available is an alternative branch with UE 4.24 using ES2 shaders (WebGL1) - but with the above new features - for those who wish to remain on that version.
+Also available is an **alternative branch with UE 4.24 using ES2 shaders (WebGL1)** - but with the above new features - for those who wish to remain on that version.

 ### Caveats / Known Issues